How to fine-tune your server’s performance#

-In the Divio Control Panel for your project, you can easily change the resources (instances, RAM, storage, transfer) allocated to your project to adjust for its needs.
+In the Divio Control Panel for your application, you can easily change the resources (instances, RAM, storage, transfer) allocated to your application to adjust for its needs.

 In most cases, having chosen suitable values for these, you won’t need to make further changes.

-If however your project has unusual demands or sees unusual traffic, you can also fine-tune some settings to match its needs even better.
+If however your application has unusual demands or sees unusual traffic, you can also fine-tune some settings to match its needs even better.

 Optimising the settings for a high-traffic site isn’t just a case of allocating more resources indiscriminately on the basis that “more is better”.

 For example, a site that sees large numbers of requests that each represent a low load will benefit from being allowed to serve more concurrent requests, but that could make things worse for a site that sees a smaller number of requests each representing a heavier load.

 Our Control Panel’s metrics will give you a basic idea of RAM usage.
 However, there are more sophisticated tools available that can give you much more, and more finely-grained, information.

 Aldryn Django settings#